 With BodyVox, Mr. Hampton has collaborated with Ashley Roland on the creation of numerous full evening works, as well as many chamber pieces for the company.
 He has provided choreographic opportunities for company members, has collaborated with numerous arts organizations and individuals in Portland and beyond, and with the BodyVox Dance Center fosters collaborative workshop and performance opportunities for the Portland community.

 A firm believer in community service, Mr. Hampton serves on the board of Pacific Northwest College of Art and the Portland Opera.
 He is a past board member of Northwest Business for Culture and the Arts, Artists for the Arts, and the Northwest Academy.
-He organized a gala evening of dance at the Joyce Theater in New York to benefit Amnesty International, and another to benefit the Tibetan Resettlement Project of Connecticut.
+He organized a gala evening of dance at the Joyce Theater in New York to benefit Amnesty International.
 In December of 2003 he organized an evening of music to benefit the international relief organization Mercy Corps.
 An accomplished musician, Mr. Hampton has released two CDs of original music, Throw Caution (2000) and Chasing Daylight (2003), and performs regularly with his band, The Brothers Jam.
 He lives in Portland, Oregon with Ashley Roland and their sons, Bowen and Julian.